 Required: Yes

-Description: Tells the parser how many pins to expect.
+Description: Defines the number of pins, which shall match the number of pins found in the [Pin Numbers] keyword.

 Usage Rules: The field must be a positive decimal integer.
 The [Number Of Pins] keyword must be positioned before the [Pin Numbers] keyword.